John C. Miller: PopID

 Miller has served as the CEO of PopID, a facial recognition-based payment system, since 2018.
 Under his leadership, the company has expanded its services to multiple sectors, including restaurants and retail.
 The company has formed partnerships with businesses such as Whataburger and J.P.
 Morgan Payments, working to implement biometric payment systems.

-PopID has also introduced its biometric payment technology at major international events, including the 2022 FIFA World Cup in Qatar and the Miami Grand Prix.
-At the World Cup, PopID collaborated with Visa and FIFA to provide facial recognition payments at stadiums and fan venues.
-This was the first time such technology was deployed in Qatar, and it was tested at various cafes with support from Qatar National Bank.

-Additionally, the company's technology was utilized at the 2024 Miami Grand Prix, in partnership with J.P.
-Morgan Payments, where attendees were able to make contactless payments through facial recognition.
+PopID has also introduced its biometric payment technology at major international events, including the 2022 FIFA World Cup in Qatar and the Miami Grand Prix, where attendees were able to make contactless payments through facial recognition.

 Personal life

 Miller married violinist Caroline Campbell in April 2005.
 He filed for divorce in June 2011, but they reconciled the following February.
 They filed divorce papers again in October 2014.
 In October 2016, they agreed to joint legal custody of their daughter Violet and son Quest.
 The divorce was finalized in November 2018.

 Miller dated actress Jennifer Garner from mid-2018 to early 2020.
 According to sources and paparazzi photos, they restarted their relationship in April 2021 and have been together since.